dsgelab/genobias/README.md

-# genobias
-*Simulations to assess the effects of participation bias in GWAS*
+# Reproduce the main analyses in *Genetic analyses identify widespread determinants of sex-differential study participation bias*

 - Summary statisics for the GWAS of sex (excluded 23andMe) can be found in the google drive at: /genobias_epi/summary_stats/